We are working with our local bat society to promote

 to the Estate’s feral bee population.

-sown with wild flower seeds collected from ancient
+that has been sown with wild flower seeds collected

-with a recently planted pollen and nectar strip
+Together with a recently planted pollen and nectar

-it will offer an excellent food source for both
+strip it will offer an excellent food source for

-hawk conservancy trust for help.
-We asked how
+our local hawk conservancy trust for help.
+We

-we could help our local barn owl population and
+asked how we could help our local barn owl population

 a program called ‘Fund-a-bird’.
 This